The following Gunrou-Den FAQ is compliments of

 Q: I kept failing this stealth mission!

 A: There are two types of stealth missions.
-In the first one you must not run
+In the first one you

-(though you can kill anybody that comes your way, IF you are able to fight
+(though you can kill anybody that comes your way, IF you are able to

 silently).
-The second one requires you to avoid all the ronins to reach a
+The second one requires you to avoid all the ronins to

 particular point on the map.